Hospitality and Catering courses

 How will I be assessed?

 We’ll assess your practical skills by observing you at work.
 Your personal assessor will also visit you at work to make sure you are on target to get your qualifications.
 You will undertake an end-point assessment towards the end of your apprenticeship.

 What could I do after this course?

 The majority of Weston College apprentices are kept on by their employer after they finish their courses.
 You’ll also be qualified for various roles in the catering industry.
 Or you could increase your skills by progressing to a related degree-level course, such as the degree in Business with Management at University Centre Weston.

-You’ll need five GCSEs at grade 4/C or above, or a Level 2 qualification, and you’ll need to be proficient in English and maths at Level 2.
+You’ll need five GCSEs at grade 9-4, or a Level 2 qualification, and you’ll need to be proficient in English and maths at Level 2.
 You’ll also need to be in relevant employment, but we can help you find this.